Ivansteinium/EHN/Prac3/README.md

     EHN Group 12 Practical 3

-    Using cipher.key as the input file
+    Using "cipher.key" as the input file
-    Using privkey.txt as the private RSA key file Using plain.txt as the output file
+    Using "privkey.txt" as the private RSA key file Using "plain.txt" as the output file

     Done